Sarjador/DiscordRObot/README.md

 To clear all contents in the MVP list.
 This command should **ONLY** be used when there is a server restart

-> Spanish Tatami discord Bot is based on Sprinkles from 🌺 Xaikyu 🌺#3108 and Jeee#0016 and modified by me (Sarjador).
+> Spanish Tatami MVP Tracker Discord Bot is based on Sprinkles from 🌺 Xaikyu 🌺#3108 and Jeee#0016, updated and translated by Sarjador.